Flotomate/product_docs/source/admin/admin-organization.rst

     h.
 Time zone of the company.

+    i.
+Base currency in which the organization does all its transactions.
+When required, the base currency is converted against a foreign currency in the system list (Learn how to add a :ref:`Currency <Adding a Currency>`)

+    j.
+The Activation Code in use is visible here.

 - Once you are done inputting data, click on **Update** to save the information.